Keith Park: Big Wings controversy

 As the Battle of Britain progressed, Park had increasing concerns about Leigh-Mallory's handling of No. 12 Group.
-Oftentimes, Park's airfields were left exposed to attack while his squadrons were in the air so he and his controllers made requests to No. 12 Group for cover.
-In No. 12 Group, Leigh-Mallory encouraged the use of "Big Wings"; this involved assembling three or more squadrons in a single formation before they were directed towards approaching German bombers.
+Often, Park's airfields were left exposed to attack while his squadrons were in the air so he and his controllers made requests to No. 12 Group for cover.
+In No. 12 Group, Leigh-Mallory encouraged the use of "Big Wings"; this involved assembling three or more squadrons in a formation before they were directed towards approaching German bombers.
 This took time and often by the time the Big Wing was assembled, the bombers had already attacked their targets and were on their way back to their bases in France.
 Leigh-Mallory believed that this was justified as the assembled Big Wing would theoretically inflict significant losses on the departing bombers.

 On several occasions in August, protection was requested from No. 12 Group for Park's airfields at North Weald, Manston and Hornchurch, but they were still bombed due to the time taken to assemble the Big Wing.
 This led Park to claim to his sector controllers that Leigh-Mallory was negligent in his responsibilities.
 Park eventually resorted to directing his requests for cover by No. 12 Group through Fighter Command Headquarters for greater responsiveness.

 Park was not opposed to the use of squadrons en masse and had used comparable tactics while defending the evacuation of the beaches at Dunkirk a few months previously.
-However, he recognised that the short time between the detection of the approaching German bombers and them reaching their targets in southeast England meant that Big Wings were not practical.
+He recognised that the short time between the detection of the approaching German bombers and them reaching their targets in southeast England meant that Big Wings were not practical.
 Park preferred greater control over individual squadrons.
 This allowed him to be more responsive to changes in tactics by the Luftwaffe which might, for example, send one group of bombers to a certain target as a diversion to draw in RAF fighters while another group of bombers attacked the actual target.